stefanos1316/issues_report_crawler/README.md

 And I am very sure that Guoliang is more interested in this task rather than the first, I will try to offer a good quality of code.
 But note that this tool will be in BASH :P

+On second, it think it might be easier in JavaScrit (NodeJS)